Fredrik André Bjørkan

-Fredrik André Bjørkan (born 21 August 1998) is a Norwegian professional footballer who plays as a left-back for Eliteserien club Bodø/Glimt.
-He also represents the Norway national team.
+Fredrik André Bjørkan (born 21 August 1998) is a Norwegian professional footballer who plays as a left-back for Eliteserien club Bodø/Glimt and the Norway national team.

 Club career

 Bodø/Glimt

 Bjørkan was born in Bodø, Nordland.
 He started playing for hometown club Bodø/Glimt as a youth, and made his first professional appearance at age 17, on 13 April 2016, in the Norwegian Football Cup, against IF Fløya, which Bodø/Glimt won 6–0.
 He made his league debut for Bodø/Glimt on 17 April 2016 against Molde where Bodø/Glimt lost 2–1.

 Hertha BSC

 On 1 December 2021, Bjørkan signed for Hertha BSC on a contract until 2025, joining at the beginning of the January transfer window.
 Bjørkan moved back to Bodø/Glimt in January 2023.

 Feyenoord (loan)

 On 29 August 2022, Feyenoord announced that it had signed Bjørkan on loan with an option to buy.
 The loan agreement was disbanded in January 2023.